If you have depression, your doctor might suggest Pristiq as a treatment option for you.

 You should not take Pristiq with alcohol.
 Alcohol may increase your risk of side effects and may make depression worse.

-Before you start taking Pristiq, tell your doctor if you drink alcohol.
+Before you start taking Pristiq, talk with your doctor if you drink alcohol.
 They may suggest ways to stop drinking or recommend a different medication for you.

 Pregnancy and breastfeeding while taking Pristiq

 Before taking Pristiq, talk with your doctor if you are pregnant or plan to become pregnant.
-They can help you decide if Pristiq is the best choice for you during this time.
+They can help you decide whether Pristiq is the best choice for you during this time.

-Certain antidepressants can increase the risk of preeclampsia or bleeding complications during pregnancy.
+Certain antidepressants can increase the risk of preeclampsia or bleeding complications during or after pregnancy.
 Taking Pristiq in the third trimester of pregnancy may cause withdrawal symptoms in your newborn.
+(Withdrawal symptoms are uncomfortable side effects that can occur when you stop taking a drug your body is used to.)

 Small amounts of Pristiq may pass into breast milk.
-But it’s not known if Pristiq is safe to take during breastfeeding.
+It’s not known whether Pristiq is safe to take during breastfeeding.
 If you’re breastfeeding or planning to breastfeed, talk with your doctor about ways to safely feed your child during treatment with Pristiq.

 Pristiq may help treat your depression symptoms.
 Some people have mild side effects from the drug, such as nausea and constipation.
 More serious side effects from Pristiq aren’t common.